Strengthening administrative data systems to close gender data gaps

-With a primary focus on the core data and systems relevant to UNICEF’s mandate to “leave no child behind,” UNICEF is developing practical guidance for national statistical offices and line ministries that aims to identify the specific opportunities, challenges and value of using administrative data more effectively to improve gender-equitable development outcomes.
-While focused primarily on developing countries, the intent is to understand these elements across contexts and levels of system maturity; and will complement UNICEF’s work program on developing an understanding of administrative data maturity.
+With a primary focus on the core data and systems relevant to UNICEF’s mandate to “leave no child behind,” UNICEF has developed guidance for national statistical offices and line ministries that identify the specific opportunities, challenges and value of using administrative data more effectively to close gender data gaps for women and children.
+Building upon UNICEF’s Administrative Data Maturity Model (ADaMM), the guidance examines the components of a gender-responsive national administrative data landscape across contexts and levels of system maturity, using country examples to illuminate best practices.

 Annotated resource guide

-This resource guide is based on findings from a literature review conducted from July to September 2019, focusing on publicly-available peer-reviewed and grey literature addressing how administrative data systems can or have been maximized as a source of sex-disaggregated and gender-specific indicators – with a specific focus on systems most relevant to children.
+This resource guide comprises publicly-available peer-reviewed and grey literature published since 2007 that address how administrative data systems can or have been maximized as a source of sex-disaggregated and gender-specific indicators – with a specific focus on systems most relevant to children.

 Case study: Ghana

 This case study on administrative data systems and gender statistics is based on interviews held with staff from the Ghana Statistical Service, Ministry of Education, and Ministry of Gender, Children and Social Protection during December 2019.
 While Ghana has well-established statistical and administrative data systems, it continues to face challenges associated with primarily paper-based and decentralised systems for data capture and transmission.
 Ghana has a dedicated gender ministry and national policy guiding gender-related development initiatives and collects gender-relevant data across a wide range of data sources.
 However, the dissemination and broader use of gender statistics generated through administrative data systems remains a challenge.